radicle-dev/registry.radicle.xyz/docs/faq.md

 With Radicle `Orgs`, organizational functionality like access control, permissions, roles, and community governance is built upon trustless foundations and public keys.
 This approach provides a more flexible and secure way to transfer ownership, add or remove members, manage contributions, change licenses or more generally decide upon the meta-governance of the project.

+### What is RAD?

+RAD is the native asset of the radicle registry.

 ### Why not use a federated architecture instead?

 The decision to use a consensus protocol instead of a federated architecture lies in the fact that federated services cannot be offline-first and don’t offer sovereign identity, as users are tied to specific instances and thus subject to some of the same drawbacks as centralized services.